sanskrit-lexicon/csl-pywork/v02/distinctfiles/pw/pywork/pwauth/readme.txt

 06-01-2020
 To make changes, modify file pwbib_input.txt.

+Note: pwbib_input.txt has 4 tab-delimited fields.
+For consistency with the sqlite construction (pwbib.sql), the first field must be a unique identifier. check_pwbib.py checks that pwbib_input.txt conforms to these constraints. python check_pwbib.py pwbib_input.txt

 Note 1:
 There is some confusion regarding pwbib_input.txt and pwbib.txt. pwbib.txt is NOT used in remaking the pwbib.sqlite